Whatsapp Icon

 • Incisional Biopsy: A small part of the abnormal area is removed.

-• Excisional Biopsy: The entire tumor or abnormal area is removed.
+• Excisional Biopsy: The entire tumour or abnormal area is removed.

-• Fine Needle Aspiration (FNA) Biopsy: A thin needle is used to remove fluid or cells from a tumor.
+• Fine Needle Aspiration (FNA) Biopsy: A thin needle is used to remove fluid or cells from a tumour.

 Imaging Tests